 We may disclose your personal information:

 You have a right to access your personal information unless we are entitled to refuse access on grounds permitted under the Privacy Act.
-Those grounds are that access may be refused where such refusal is required or authorised by the Freedom of Information Act 1982 (Cth) (FOI Act) or another Commonwealth Act providing for access to documents.
-If you would like to access the personal information we hold about you, please let us know by contacting us via our contact details below.
-You may be required to complete a subject access request form and to prove your identity for security reasons.
+Those grounds are that access may be refused where such refusal is required or authorised by the Freedom of Information Act 1982 (Cth) (FOI Act) or another Commonwealth Act providing for access to documents or information.
+If you would like to access the personal information we hold about you, please let us know by contacting us via our contact details on the right.
+We will ask you to verify your identity before we give you access to your information or correct it.

 You may also request us to correct any personal information that you believe is not accurate, up to date, complete or relevant or is misleading.
 We will take reasonable steps to make that correction.

 We will not charge you for making a request to access or giving access to your personal information and we will not charge a fee for correcting your personal information.

 If we do not give you access to your personal information or decide that we will not correct your personal information, we will provide you with written reasons for our decision within 30 days after the request is made.

 The FOI Act also provides mechanisms for seeking access to, and the correction of, personal information.
 For further information about making an FOI request to DHA please go to Freedom of Information.
 Further information about the relevant operation of privacy and FOI laws in this context is available from our Privacy Team.

 We take reasonable steps to ensure your personal information is protected from misuse, interference, and loss and from unauthorised access, modification or disclosure.